 First recognized as a Magnet hospital in 2005, the Dana-Farber Cancer Institute is world-renowned for its cancer treatment and research center.
 DFCI has been a trailblazer in developing treatments for pediatric cancer.
 Specifically, in 1947, the year Dana-Farber Cancer Institute was founded, researchers were the first in the world to attain temporary remissions of acute lymphocytic leukemia, the most common cancer in children.

 The largest 24-hour Level 1 trauma center in New England, Boston Medical Center prides itself on serving the local community.
-Founded in 1855, Boston Medical Center has 496 beds and employs more than 1,500 nurses.
+Founded in 1855, Boston Medical Center has 514 beds and employs nearly 1,500 nurses.